Pras: Legal issues

 The United States Department of Justice (DOJ) indicted Michel on May 10, 2019, for his part in an alleged criminal conspiracy with Malaysian financier Jho Low.
 The DOJ alleged that between June 2012 and November 2012, Michel aided in the illegal transfer of approximately $865,000 from foreign entities into the Barack Obama 2012 presidential campaign.
 The DOJ alleged that these funds were disguised as purportedly legitimate contributions, but were stolen from the Malaysian sovereign wealth fund 1Malaysia Development Berhad (1MDB).
 Ultimately, the DOJ alleged that $21 million in foreign campaign contributions were funneled into the 2012 US presidential election to benefit "Candidate A".
 The Washington Post and The New York Times identified "Candidate A" as Barack Obama.

 In June 2021, Michel was charged by a federal grand jury for running a back-channel campaign to get the Trump administration to drop an investigation of Jho Low and the 1MDB investment company.

 He was also accused of advocating for the extradition of a Chinese dissident, Guo Wengui, from the United States.
-In the plea documents of former DOJ employee George Higginbotham, Michel was accused of making payments to have Guo extradited to China.
+In the plea documents of former DOJ employee George Higginbotham, Michel was accused of paying Republican fundraiser Elliott Broidy and others to have Guo extradited to China.
 Though unnamed in the filings, Michel is "easily identified" due to linked cases and confirmation from sources close to the case.
 Michel "vehemently and unequivocally" denied accusations related to Higginbotham's case.

 As of 2021, due to the charges against him, Michel cannot travel internationally.
 In January 2022, Fugees cancelled their planned international reunion tour, citing the COVID-19 pandemic.

 On April 26, 2023, Michel was found guilty of 10 criminal counts in the U.S. District Court for the District of Columbia.
-Michael was sentenced in November 2025 to 14 years in prison.
+He was sentenced in November 2025 to 14 years in prison.